Specialization orders on atom spectra of Grothendieck categories: Construction of Grothendieck categories

 \begin{Thm}[{Hochster \cite[Theorem 6 and Proposition 10]{Hochster}}] Let $X$ be a topological space.
 Then $X$ is homeomorphic to $\Spec R$ for some commutative ring $R$ if and only if $X$ is a spectral space.
 This is also equivalent to that $X$ is an inverse limit of finite Kolmogorov spaces in the category of topological spaces. \end{Thm}

 Speed \cite{Speed} pointed out that a similar characterization for partially ordered sets follows from Theorem \ref{Thm:HochsterTheorem}.
-Note that there exists a bijection between finite Kolmogorov spaces and finite partially ordered sets (Proposition \ref{Prop:BijectionBetweenKolmogorovAlexandroffSpacesAndPartiallyOrderedSets} (\ref{item:PropBijectionBetweenFiniteKolmogorovSpacesAndFinitePartiallyOrderedSets})).
+Note that there exists a bijection between homeomorphism classes of finite Kolmogorov spaces and isomorphism classes of finite partially ordered sets (Proposition \ref{Prop:BijectionBetweenKolmogorovAlexandroffSpacesAndPartiallyOrderedSets} (\ref{item:PropBijectionBetweenFiniteKolmogorovSpacesAndFinitePartiallyOrderedSets})).
 For a commutative ring $R$, we regard $\Spec R$ also as a partially ordered set with the inclusion relation.

 \begin{Cor}[{Hochster \cite[Proposition 10]{Hochster}} and {Speed \cite[Corollary 1]{Speed}}] Let $P$ be a partially ordered set.
 Then $P$ is isomorphic to the partially ordered set $\Spec R$ for some commutative ring $R$ if and only if $P$ is an inverse limit of finite partially ordered sets in the category of partially ordered sets. \end{Cor}